Caffeine May Paralyze Fallopian Tubes

 In 2011 a study by researchers at the University of Nevada sought to establish exactly how caffeine interferes with fertility and discovered that caffeine has an adverse effect on the fallopian tubes of mice and probably women too.

 The study showed that caffeine paralyzes the special 'pacemaker' cells in the walls of the fallopian tubes which control the rhythmic contractions of the tube walls.
-It was previously though that the cilia - which are tiny hair-like projections that line to interior of the tubes - were primarily responsible for moving the egg/embryo along but it seems the tube walls are equally if not more important.
+It was previously though that cilia - tiny hair-like projections that line to interior of the tubes - were primarily responsible for moving the egg/embryo along tubes, but now it seems movement of the tube walls may be equally if not more important.

-The fallopian tubes perform very finely tuned functions: they waft the egg - and then the embryo - along and 'hold' the embryo at specific points while secreting nutrients to enable the embryo to reach the uterus at just the right time for implantation to occur.
-A HSC test which is commonly used to establish whether fallopian tubes are open does simply that, it checks if fluid can pass through the tube.
-The test cannot establish how ‘functional’ the tubes are or how well they move the egg along.
+The fallopian tubes perform very finely tuned functions: they waft an embryo along and 'hold' it at specific points while secreting nutrients to 'feed' it.
+Tubes enable an embryo to reach the uterus at just the right time for implantation to occur.

 "This provides an intriguing explanation as to why women with high caffeine consumption often take longer to conceive than women who do not consume caffeine..."

-If you are choosing a decaffeinated coffee or tea, check that it has been water processed to remove the caffeine to reduce the likelihood of chemical contaminants from the decaffeinating process.
+If you are choosing a decaffeinated coffee or tea, check that the caffeine has been removed via a water-based process rather than chemicals to reduce the likelihood of chemical contaminants from the decaffeinating process.

 This article is purely for educational and informational purposes and is not intended to substitute for medical diagnosis or treatment for which you should consult a physician.

 British Journal of Pharmacology press release May 26 2011 "Why Caffeine Can Reduce Fertility In Women"

 Editor's Picks Articles